 Setting Clear Objectives

-For instance, if your goal is to increase patient engagement, consider metrics such as likes, comments, shares, and appointment bookings.
+A good example of all of this is patient engagement.
+You can measure this metric through likes, comments, and shares across the platforms that you use.
+This is the key insight you need to improve your business goals.
 By setting clear objectives, you provide direction for your social media strategy and empower your team to focus on activities that contribute to the growth and success of your healthcare organization.

 Choosing the Right Platforms